 NOTE 3: Zones 3 and 4 apply to Northern Ireland.

-NOTE 4: Taping of overlaps should be undertaken in accordance with the instructions on roll insert.
+\NOTE 4: Taping of overlaps should be undertaken in accordance with the installation instructions available on our website.
 Don & Low can also supply a suitable double sided overlap tape, if required.